NietoDeveloper/HealthServices/README.md

 ### Usage

 - Navigate through different sections using the top navigation bar.
-- Use the appointment form to schedule new appointments.

-1. Fork the repository
-2. Make your changes
 3. Test the web application manually:
    - Run the application locally
    - Verify that all previous functionality is working correctly